-El Escorial, Real Biblioteca del Monasterio de San Lorenzo, G.II.8
+El Escorial, Real Biblioteca del Monasterio de San Lorenzo, MS G.II.8

 Hebrew Bible Facsimile Edition